SeanMJones/SeanMJones.github.io-Restaurant/README.md

 ## Purpose
 The purpose of this project is to demonstrate knowledge of using Angular by creating a fake restaurant website.
-The project features a complete website with a menu page, reservation page, home page, location page, and contact page.
+The project features a menu page, reservation page, home page, location page, and contact page.
-The website is built with mobile compatibility in mind meaning the website would be readable and easily usable when using any mobile device.
+The website is flexible meaning it easily usable on mobile devices as well as computers.

 ## Running the website